Libra Trec – The Original non panel

 Photo of 17″ black libra trec treeless saddle with Equitex Torsion pad.
 Ridden at all paces including 12 mile hack, beach ride and jumping up to 2.9 (Note this saddle is described for small jumping, it was my choice to test it further)

-This is a lightweight saddle, ideal as an entry into the treeless world, light enough for child to carry and disabled person.
-Ideal for youngsters and wipe clean synthetic suede makes it ideal for wet weather.
+This is a lightweight saddle, ideal as an entry into the treeless world, light enough for child to carry and a disabled person.
+Ideal for youngsters and an easy wipe clean synthetic suede makes it ideal for wet weather.
 One of the reasons i bought it!

 Excellent value for money.